Yoga Basics: Background and Benefits of Yoga

 Types of Yoga

-Over the years, yoga has spread from Asia to the rest of the world.
-Originally a Buddhist practice, it was eventually picked up by Hinduism (hence the many yoga poses named after Hindu Gods), parlayed back into Buddhism, and then distributed amongst many other faiths and communities.
+Over the years, yoga has spread from the Indian region around the world due to its universal appeal.
 Today, there are a few very popular and recognized styles of yoga, plus many offshoots.
 The best style of yoga is the one that makes you happiest!

 - Hatha yoga: the oldest form of yoga.
 Traditionally, an equal amount of time is spent on the ground and standing.
 Poses are held for 5-10 breaths each.
 Hatha poses are generally considered easy yoga poses.
 The aim of Hatha is to promote stillness.